kristianmandrup/heroku-auto_scale/README.md

 `HerokuStack.name = 'my-stack'`

-We might have to adjust the code in order to support different stacks with different Process models in the future...
+We might have to adjust the code in `scaler.rb`order to support Heroku stacks with different Process models in the future...

 ## Contributing to heroku-auto_scale